Your feedback helps us to improve our website.

 If you have direct contact with enough sodium and zinc cyanide you could get headache, nausea, dizziness, nervousness, confusion, changes in heart rate and drowsiness.
 There may be a delay in the onset of symptoms following contact with the skin.
 But the sodium cyanide that went into the Walsall Canal was diluted by the canal water, so you are very unlikely to experience symptoms.

-What should I do if I fall in or come into contact with the canal water within the cordon?
+What should I do if I fall in or come into contact with the canal water that was affected by the spill?

-I walked along the canal just before the cordons went up.
+I walked along the canal before the towpath closed.
 Am I safe?

 You do not need to worry if you walked along the canal.

-My pet has fallen in the water within the cordon.
+My pet has fallen in the water in the affected area.
 Are they safe?

 What about fishing?